darklaunch/darklaunch.com/blog/2011/05/10/minimum-html5-markup-for-a-page-that-validates-successfully.md

         <div>
             anonymous &ndash; Aug 10, 2011
             <div>
-                <p>You can make it shorter: the &lt;body&gt; element isn't required in HTML5.
-And if your server is emitting the correct headers, the charset isn't technically required either.</p>
+You can make it shorter: the &lt;body&gt; element isn't required in HTML5.
+And if your server is emitting the correct headers, the charset isn't technically required either.
             </div>
         </div>
     </li>